Waiting On The Stars

 So he would lay there, bathed in the soft glow of his sightless present under the stream of what was to come; waiting for that chilling breeze to pull him into the starless void of sleep.

-He had learned a lot about her in the past two years.
+He had learned a lot about Tifa in the past few years.
 It was to be expected, what with sharing a home together, but even then he sometimes found it comical to think of all the little things that made up who she was.

 For instance, one of the first things he'd observed was her love for films.
 It was a common occurrence for him to enter the bar on a delivery break and find her on the couch, feet tucked warmly into Marlene's quilt that she would routinely steal as a make-shift blanket, dark hair tied in a high pony out of her watchful eyes so she could allow herself the pleasure of being sucked in by whichever thrilling story appealed to her that day.
 It hadn't taken long for the TV to shrink beneath the countless tapes she bought on her days off, something which Cloud would often tease her about.
-He'd never quite understood how movies with bad acting and sketchy plot lines could be so fascinating, but they certainly had a way of grabbing her attention.
-And hogging up the shelf space.
+He'd never quite understood how movies with bad acting and sketchy plot lines could be so fascinating, but they certainly had a way of grabbing her attention during the rare moments she had to spare.

 Sometimes he would catch her at a bad spot during a sappy love story.
-Sure enough, if he ever noticed that the kleenex box was not its usual spot beside the toaster he would quickly vanish upstairs and try not to smirk at the image of one of the world's greatest heroes resorted to tears because so-and-so left so-and-so.
-If he failed, and she happened to see the older male fighting to keep his mouth straight, he would unceremoniously get a pillow thrown at the back of his head, which would only cause him to chuckle and hurry faster up the stairs and out of sight.
+Sure enough, if he ever noticed that the kleenex box was not at it's usual spot beside the toaster, he would quickly vanish upstairs and try not to smirk at the image of one of the world's greatest heroes resorted to tears because so-and-so left so-and-so.
+If he failed, and she happened to see him fighting to keep his mouth straight, he would unceremoniously get a pillow thrown at the back of his head, which would only cause him to chuckle and hurry faster up the stairs and out of sight.

 On other occasions, she would be watching a low quality karate film, and he tended to actually sit and watch parts of these simply for laughs.
 After all, being a perfectly capable fighter herself, she would go on a rant about how horribly useless the hero is and how she could have kicked the bad guy's ass a long time ago with her eyes closed.
 He could never stay long, some days he could only stop by for a few minutes while others he would push to about twenty or so, but he always loved dropping in to say hello no matter what.
 She always looked happy to see him, with her dark eyes lighting up and her lips curving into a gracious smile, and he found himself pushing his time limit further and further each time.